WHAT IS ACUPUNCTURE?

 WHAT CAN ACUPUNCTURE TREAT?

-Acupuncture can be used to treat a wide range of complaints, which include, but are not limited to:
+Acupuncture can treat a wide range of complaints, which include, but are not limited to:

 - Post-workout recovery by speeding up the clearance of lactic acid and can remedy many signs of overtraining such as joint and tendon strain.